pattanun-np/pattanunNP/README.md

 # About Me
 ## Pattanan Numpong

-I am studing Computer Science at Chulalongkorn University.
-I love coding biomedical technology write blog https://standupcode.tech and robotics.
-I really interested in Life-science especially Bioinformatics.
-If have some freetime, I will spent my free to online learning or go to science camp.
+I am studying High tech entrepreneur at @Harbour.Space University.
+I love coding biomedical technology and writing blogs https://standupcode.tech and robotics.
+I am really interested in Life-science especially Bioinformatics.
+If I have some free time, I will spend my free time online learning or going to science camp.
-I like to tech and give inspiration to people.
-My research interest I interested to research in field of Health tech, Medical tech esqecally in machine learning.
+I like to teach and give inspiration to people.
+My research interest I am interested in the field of Health tech and medical tech esqecally in machine learning.

 ## My Machine
 ![image](https://img.shields.io/badge/iOS-000000?style=for-the-badge&logo=ios&logoColor=white)